How To Watch the Green Bay Packers in 2026 Without Cable

 How can I watch Green Bay Packers games internationally?

-International fans can access any Green Bay Packers game by using various streaming services, including YouTube TV, Hulu + Live TV, and Fubo.
+International fans can access any Green Bay Packers game by using a number of streaming services like YouTube TV, Hulu + Live TV, and Fubo.
 These platforms can also be accessed from anywhere in the world by using a VPN.
-A VPN can enable you to bypass geo-restrictions with a different IP address and enjoy every game as if you were sitting in Wisconsin.

 Fans can also catch the games abroad (excluding China) on DAZN with the NFL Game Pass International.